kepler16/gx.cljc/docs/docs/02-tutorial/01-example.md

 ```

-Cool, run app from terminal
+Cool, run the app from terminal
 ```
 clj -M:main
 ```
 Open your browser: http://localhost:8080/users.
 Viola!
-On the next step we will add database component.
+In the next step, we will add a database component.

 Full source code is available on [github](https://github.com/kepler16/gx.cljc/tree/gx-v2/example).